sosnicklab/upside2-md/README.md

 ### Advanced usage

-Explore the `upside/example/` folder for examples on running with restraints, membrane simulations, pulling simulations, HDX prediction, and more.
+Explore the `upside/example/` folder for examples on running with restraints, membrane simulations, pulling simulations, HDX prediction, PLUMED usaged and more.

 ## Simulation analysis and visualization